V4Fire/Client/src/components/super/i-block/mods/README.md

 ### How to get component modifier value?

-All active component modifiers are stored in the readonly `mods` property.
-Therefore, to get the value of any modifier, just refer to the key you need.
-Please note that the key must be in a dash style, i.e., normalized.
+All component's applied modifiers are stored in the `mods` read-only property.
+Therefore, to get the value of any modifier, simply access the desired key.
+Note that the key should be in kebab case, i.e., normalized.

 ```typescript
 import iBlock, { component, ModsDecl } from 'components/super/i-block/i-block';